 1. Schedule one-on-one time with your toddler

-As excited as your toddler may be to become a big brother or big sister, they may feel overwhelmed as well.
-They now have to share you with someone who stole the spotlight of everyone who comes to visit.
+As excited as your toddler may be to become a big brother or sister, they may also feel overwhelmed.
+They now have to share you with someone who stole the spotlight of everyone visiting.
 Before the new baby came home, everyone used to gush about how cute your toddler was.

 That’s when you need to show them how important they still are by spending some alone time interacting with your toddler.
-Put your newborn down and do something that your toddler loves, even if it’s for only a few minutes.
+Put your newborn down and do something your toddler loves, even for only a few minutes.